rauschenberger/transreg/README.md

 ## Reference

-Armin Rauschenberger, Mark A van de Wiel, and Enrico Glaab (2022).
-"Penalised regression with multiple sets of prior coefficients". *Manuscript in preparation.*
+Armin Rauschenberger, Zied Landoulsi, Mark A van de Wiel, and Enrico Glaab (2022).
+"Penalised regression with multiple sets of prior effects". *Manuscript in preparation.*

 <!--
 [![CRAN